marcorossi5/DUNEreco/README.md

 directories with data to reproduce the results presented in [arXiv:2103.01596](https://arxiv.org/abs/2103.01596).

-Just launch the following command to start the job:
+Launch the following command to start the job:

 ```bash
 bash ./download_dataset.sh